 If you love pulled pork and want to try something a little different give our pulled beef recipe a try too.

 Easy BBQ Pulled Pork

-- 1 3lb Boston butt You can use a larger butt but the cook will take longer
+- 3 lb Boston butt You can use a larger piece but the cook will take longer

-- Yellow mustard Olive oil or hot sauce also work
+- 2 tbsp yellow mustard olive oil or hot sauce also work

-- BBQ sauce We used Sweet Baby Rays
+- 1 cup BBQ sauce we used Sweet Baby Rays

 - Slather the whole pork butt in mustard.

-- Apply a layer of each rub evenly across the pork, patting the rub into the meat.
+- Apply a layer of each rub evenly across the pork, patting the rub into the meat, making sure it is all well covered.
 Let it sit until your smoker is ready, or over night.